ska-sa/katgpucbf/doc/dev-guide.rst

 Boiler-plate files
 ------------------

-The module contains the following boiler-plate files:
+The package contains the following boiler-plate files:

 - ``Dockerfile`` for generating repeatable container images which are capable of running this package.